neherlab/python_morbidostat/README.md

 ```
 calibrate_OD()
 ```
-You will be prompted for the OD of the standard used, enter a number, Following that, confirm that the vial is placed in the correct receptible by pressing enter.
+You will be prompted for the OD of the standard used, enter a number.
+Following that, confirm that the vial is placed in the correct receptible by pressing enter.
 Repeat for 1-15.
-Repeat for all available OD standards (at least 2).
+Repeat for all available OD standards (at least 2, best betweeen 10 to 15).
 After all standards have been measured, press q.

 Regression statistics will be printed and a figure should open showing the gauge curves.